cocoxhuang/lmfdb/README.md

 ![LMFDB][logo]
 ==============

-This is the code for the
+This is code for the
 [L-functions and modular forms database website](https://www.lmfdb.org/).

 Wiki